JhonatanFerrer/JhoalfercoQtileDotfiles/README.md

 These are my Tokyo-Night based Arch Linux dotfiles, there is still a lot to improve and there are some features I would like to add but for now I think it is good enough :3

+Note: I speak Spanish, so I left some things in this language, feel free to change them if you wish.

 ## Dependencies

 - qtile